Lost Battlefields

 Searching for Vimy's Lost Soldiers

 Covers Norm Christie’s quest to find and recover forty-four Canadian burials in the lost Vimy cemetery, CA40.
-Families of the Lost Men walk in the footsteps of their fallen family members.
-Their connection to the Dead, and their grief, even after a century, is still palpable.

 Secret Liberators